Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

-Let's study a particular case of $d_5 \times d_7$.
-If we consider the dimension-7 Weinberg operator,
+Let us study a particular case of $d_5 \times d_7$.
+If we consider the vertex generated by the $d_7$ Weinberg operator,

-we could link the $d_5$ operator in several different ways.
-However, since we are only interested in the bosonic contributions, we need to close all fermion lines.
+we could link the $d_5$ operator vertex in several different ways.
+However, since we are interested in the bosonic contributions, we must close all fermion lines.
 There is only one way to do this for the purpose of renormalisation at 1-loop, which is joining the fermion lines of both operators so that a loop is formed.
-This way we get a contribution to an operator with six Higgs (see figure \ref{fig:d5_psi2phi4}).
+Thus, we discard contributions to operators with less than six Higgs legs from diagram~\ref{fig:d5_psi2phi4}.

-There are more dimension-7 operators, which could lead to different contributions, but some of them vanish.
-This is the case of figure \ref{fig:2Y_d5_psi2phi4}, that represents a topology where we could have the insertion of $\mathcal{O}_{\ell \phi}^{(5)}$ and $\left(\mathcal{O}_{\ell \phi}^{(7)}\right)^\dagger$ or $\left(\mathcal{O}_{\ell \phi}^{(5)}\right)^\dagger$ and $\mathcal{O}_{\ell \phi}^{(7)}$.
-However, we find that the total amplitude vanishes due to cancellation among diagrams which differ from the permutations of internal (loop) propagators.
-The presence of the Yukawas is essential for this cancellation, in particular, diagram \ref{fig:d5_psi2phi4} is very similar to \ref{fig:2Y_d5_psi2phi4} but does not vanish for those insertions.
+There are more $d_7$ operators, which could lead to different contributions, but some vanish.
+This is the case of Figure~\ref{fig:2Y_d5_psi2phi4}, which represents a topology where we could have the insertion of $\mathcal{O}_{\ell \phi}^{(5)}$ and $\left(\mathcal{O}_{\ell \phi}^{(7)}\right)^\dagger$ or $\left(\mathcal{O}_{\ell \phi}^{(5)}\right)^\dagger$ and $\mathcal{O}_{\ell \phi}^{(7)}$.
+However, we find that the total amplitude vanishes due to the cancellation among diagrams which differ in permutations of internal loop propagators.
+The presence of the Yukawas is essential for this cancellation; in particular, diagram \ref{fig:d5_psi2phi4} looks similar to \ref{fig:2Y_d5_psi2phi4} but does not vanish for those insertions.
 We do not see such cancellations when the $d_7$ operator inserted is from class $\psi^2\phi^2 D^2$ since there is no symmetry in their definitions, so diagrams like \ref{fig:Y2_d5_psi2phi2D2} and \ref{fig:g2_d5_psi2phi2D2} are nonzero.

-Removing \ref{fig:2Y_d5_psi2phi4} implies no direct contribution from $d_5\times d_7$ appear in the divergences of the 8-Higgs operator while we can see direct contributions in operators with less number of Higgs.
+\ref{fig:2Y_d5_psi2phi4} is actually the only possible divergence of $d_5\times d_7$ with eight Higgs in the external legs.
+Knowing its contribution vanishes implies no direct contribution from $d_5\times d_7$ appear in the divergences of the 8-Higgs operator while we can see direct contributions in operators with less number of Higgs.